Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 - Conclusion of Appeals Period

 - Notice of the Appeals Panel determination or final resolution of the process, if applicable.

 The goal of the College is to provide a prompt resolution, upon receipt of a report, seeking to resolve matters within sixty (60) calendar days whenever possible.
 Best efforts will be made by the College to adhere to the time frames provided in this procedure.
-If time frames cannot be met, the appropriate officer (typically the Title IX Coordinator or designee) will notify the Complainant and Respondent in writing of the reason for the delay and will provide an estimated timeline by which that step of the process will be completed.
-The Title IX Coordinator has the discretion to reasonably extend the deadlines if an investigation is deemed complex.
+If time frames cannot be met, the appropriate officer (typically the Director of Nondiscrimination and Title IX or designee) will notify the Complainant and Respondent in writing of the reason for the delay and will provide an estimated timeline by which that step of the process will be completed.
+The Director of Nondiscrimination and Title IX has the discretion to reasonably extend the deadlines if an investigation is deemed complex.

 Generally, the time line will be as follows:

 - Inquiry completed within 5-10 calendar days after the initial report